Collection of Personal Information

 Security of your Personal Information

 Pages of Travel secures your personal information from unauthorized access, use, or disclosure.
 Pages of Travel uses SSL Protocol for this purpose.
 When personal information (such as a credit card number) is transmitted to other websites, it is protected through the use of encryption, such as the Secure Sockets Layer (SSL) protocol.

 We strive to take appropriate security measures to protect against unauthorized access or alteration of your personal information.
 Unfortunately, no data transmission over the internet or any wireless network can be guaranteed 100% secure.
 As a result, while we strive to protect your personal information, you acknowledge that (a) there are security and privacy limitations inherent to the internet which are beyond our control; and (b) security, integrity, and privacy of any and all information and data exchanged between you and us through this site cannot be guaranteed.

 Pages of Travel does not knowingly collect personally identifiable information from children under the age of thirteen.
 If you are under the age of thirteen, you must ask your parent or guardian for permission to use this website.

 Disconnecting From Third-Party Websites

-You will be able to connect your Pages of Travel account to third party accounts.
-By connecting your Pages of Travel account to your third party account, you acknowledge and agree that you are consenting to the continuous release of information about you to others (in accordance with your privacy settings on those third party sites).
-If you do not want information about you, including personally identifying information, to be shared in this manner, do not use this feature.
-You may disconnect your account from a third party account at any time.
+You will be able to connect your Pages of Travel account to third-party accounts.
+By connecting your Pages of Travel account to your third-party account, you acknowledge and agree that you are consenting to the continuous release of information about you to others (in accordance with your privacy settings on those third-party sites).
+If you do not want information about yourself, including personally identifying information, to be shared in this manner, do not use this feature.
+You may disconnect your account from a third-party account at any time.
 Users may learn how to disconnect their accounts from third-party websites by visiting their “My Account” page.
 Users may also contact us via email at [email protected]

 Opt-Out & Unsubscribe from Third Party Communication